 The outbreak of the coronavirus and its eventual evolution to a global pandemic has disrupted the lives of people everywhere.
-It has rapidly changed daily behaviors, especially since the world is expected to cope with an unknown territory.
+It has changed consumer behavior, especially since the world is expected to cope within unknown territories.

 While the world awaits the catastrophe to wane, the top priority for many consumers will be maintaining health and minimizing the risk of illness.
 These attitudes can be seen with the enforcement of social distancing measures and the use of personal protective equipment.
 More consumers have also become sensitive to sanitation and disinfection measures when handling goods and entering essential establishments.

 Looking at the long-term outlook, this awareness of hygiene and cleanliness will likely permeate consumers’ mindsets and brands can respond by becoming transparent about their safety procedures.

 Businesses have followed the measures laid down by the government and have also tweaked these to fit their operations.
 Food deliveries have implemented contactless systems, grocery stores have reduced operating hours to allocate more time for disinfection, and others still have diligently patrolled customers with thermal scanning on top of the strategic sanitizing stations in place.